 In the late 1960s, many young black activists saw Dr. King as out of touch.
 Watch Nov.
 15.

-Hurricane Katrina devastated New Orleans in 2005.
+The Black Panthers put revolutionary rhetoric into action.
 Learn more Nov.
 15 & 22 on PBS.